Babar Azam Breaks another Record of Indian Skipper Virat Kohli

 Azam now sits on top of ICC’s ODI batsman rankings with 865 points and Kohli is number 2 with 857 points.

-Babar Azam made the new record while playing against the Zimbabwe in the third and final T20I match of the series against at Harare.
+Babar Azam made the new record while playing against Zimbabwe in the third and final T20I match of the series against Harare.

 Playing XIs: